cunchem/svp/Tutorials/Pseudonymization/Subject_pseudonymization.md

 The key is the 97’s complement of the beginning of the identifier and can be derived by  computing the integer division by 97 of the number formed by the first 13 digits and then taking the remainder of this division and subtracting it from 97.

 A file containing the pseudonyms of the patients suffering from a rare disease has been leaked as well as the script used for the generation of the pseudonyms.
-The following information is known about the patients: they are all born in Lyon, therefore the part of the SSN corresponding to department and city, DD EEE belongs to [69001,69009].
+The following information is known about the patients: they are all born in Lyon, therefore the part of the SSN corresponding to department and city, DD EEE belongs to (69001 ..
+69009).
 In general, the rank of birth, FFF, is smaller than 100.

-* File containing the pseudonyms: `SSN_hashed.txt`
+* File containing the pseudonyms: [SSN_hashed.txt](SSN_hashed.txt)
-* Script used to generate the pseudonyms: `pseudonymisation_SSN.py`.
+* Script used to generate the pseudonyms: [pseudonymisation_SSN.py](pseudonymisation_SSN.py).

 The goal of this exercise is to perform a re-identification recovering the original SSN from the pseudonyms.
-A sketch of the reidentification process can be found in the file `reidentification_SSN.py`.
+A sketch of the reidentification process can be found in the file [reidentification_SSN.py](reidentification_SSN.py).

-* Sketch of the reidentification script: `reidentification_userid.py`
+* Sketch of the reidentification script: [reidentification_SSN.py](reidentification_SSN.py)

-Leveraging the content of `pseudonymisation_SSN.py`, complete the script `reidentification_SSN.py` and  re-identify the SSNs corresponding to the pseudonyms stored in the file `SSN_hashed.txt`.
+Leveraging the content of [pseudonymisation_SSN.py](pseudonymisation_SSN.py), complete the script  [reidentification_SSN.py](reidentification_SSN.py) and  re-identify the SSNs corresponding to the pseudonyms stored in the file [SSN_hashed.txt](SSN_hashed.txt).